priyapennathur/lanyon-hugo/content/_index.md

 I am presently a Scientific Editor in [Applied Ergonomics](https://www.journals.elsevier.com/applied-ergonomics) and an Associate Editor in [IISE Transactions on Healthcare Systems Engineering](https://www.tandfonline.com/toc/uhse21/current).
 I also serve on the Editorial Board in [Human Factors in Healthcare](https://www.journals.elsevier.com/human-factors-in-healthcare), and [International Journal of Industrial Ergonomics](https://www.journals.elsevier.com/international-journal-of-industrial-ergonomics/editorial-board).
 I serve as a reviewer in many research journals including [Journal of Cognitive Engineering and Decision Making](https://www.journals.elsevier.com/international-journal-of-industrial-ergonomics/editorial-board).
 I continue to serve as an NSF panelist for many NSF programs.

-I am also the Director of Graduate Studies in my department.
-I have served on the Diversity, Equity and Inclusion Council in the University of Iowa College of Engineering between 2019-2021, and presently serve as a faculty search advocate for Equity, Diversity and Inclusion as a part of the Path to Distinction Program at the University.
+I have served on the Diversity, Equity and Inclusion Council in the University of Iowa College of Engineering between 2019-2021.

 ---